nhsconnect/national-document-repository-infrastructure/infrastructure/modules/lambda_alarms/README.md

   # Required: Short identifier used in alarm naming
   lambda_name = "my-lambda"

-  # Required: Timeout value of the Lambda in seconds (used to set thresholds)
+  # Required: Timeout value of the Lambda in seconds
   lambda_timeout = 30

   # Required: List of ARNs (e.g., SNS topics) to notify when an alarm is triggered